- Available rear vision camera

-A wide range of features and configurations – including numerous powertrain options – offers many competitive advantages, with standard and available features that include:
+Passenger models are offered in LS and LT trim levels.
+A wide range of models and configurations – including numerous powertrain options – offers many competitive advantages, with standard and available features that include:

-New for 2013 is an optional navigation radio, rear vision camera and ultrasonic rear park assist.
+New for 2013 is a navigation radio, rear vision camera and ultrasonic rear park assist.
+The features are optional on LS and LT models.
 The rear vision camera display is shown in the rearview mirror, unless the vehicle is equipped with the new navigation radio – where it is displayed on the radio screen.

-The Duramax turbo-diesel V-8 is offered in Express Cargo, delivering best-in-class torque and horsepower.
-Known by its “LGH” engine code, it is rated at 260 horsepower (194 kW) and 525 lb.-ft. of torque (711 Nm).
+The Duramax turbo-diesel V-8 is offered in some Savana models, delivering best-in-class torque and horsepower.
+Known by its “LGH” engine code, it is rated at 260 horsepower (194 kW) and 525 lb.-ft. of torque (712 Nm).

 To meet more stringent emissions requirements, the LGH Duramax was designed with a robust EGR cooling system, along with revised turbocharger tuning that helps enhance EGR performance.
 It also has a large-capacity selective catalytic reduction system.
 In fact, the engine features the latest in emission control technology, making it the cleanest Duramax engine ever produced.
 NOx emissions are controlled via a Selective Catalyst Reduction aftertreatment system that uses urea-based Diesel (Emission) Exhaust Fluid (DEF).
-The DEF is housed in a 20 litre (5.83-gallon) tank and needs to be replenished about every 8,000 kilometres (5,000 miles).
+The DEF is housed in a 5.83-gallon (20 L) tank and needs to be replenished about every 5,000 miles (8,000 km).
 Electrically heated lines feed the DEF to the emission system to ensure adequate delivery in cold weather.

 The Duramax also includes GM’s second-generation diesel particulate filter system.
-Unlike most competitors’ systems, the Duramax regenerates its diesel particulate filter using a downstream injection of diesel fuel directly into the exhaust stream and can travel up to 1,125 kilometres (700 miles) between regenerations – a 482 kilometres (300-mile) increase over the previous Duramax engine.
+Unlike most competitors’ systems, the Duramax regenerates its diesel particulate filter using a downstream injection of diesel fuel directly into the exhaust stream and can travel up to 700 miles (1,125 km) between regenerations – a 300-mile (482 km) increase over the previous Duramax engine.
 The use of downstream injection also helps improve engine life by eliminating concerns surrounding the possibility of diesel fuel contaminating engine oil, which can happen when fuel used for regeneration is introduced directly into the cylinder.

-The Duramax also provides outstanding cold-weather performance, with microprocessor-controlled glow plugs capable of gas engine-like start performance in less than three seconds in temperatures as low as -29 degrees C (-20 F), without a block heater.
-The engine has been developed to operate for at least 322,000 kilometres (200,000 miles) on a rough-duty cycle without the need for a major overhaul; and it is backed with a five-year/160,000-kilometre powertrain warranty.
+The Duramax also provides outstanding cold-weather performance, with microprocessor-controlled glow plugs capable of gas engine-like start performance in less than three seconds in temperatures as low as -20 degrees F (-29 C), without a block heater.
+The engine has been developed to operate for at least 200,000 miles (322,000 km) on a rough-duty cycle without the need for a major overhaul; and it is backed with a five-year/100,000-mile powertrain warranty.